Frequently Asked Questions

 How long is the program?

-The program lasts the course of one year, with approx. 14 days abroad.
+The program lasts the course of approx. one year, with the Final Module taking place on 9-11 November 2021.
 Many startups and utilities continue to work with each other beyond the program.

 Does a startup need to attend all four modules?